hatchet/hatchet/README.md

 ### Contributing

 Hatchet is an open source project.
-We welcome contributions via pull requests and questions, feature requests or bug reports via issues.
+We welcome contributions via pull requests, and questions, feature requests, or bug reports via issues.

 You can also reach the hatchet developers by email at: [hatchet-help@listserv.umd.edu](mailto:hatchet-help@listserv.umd.edu).